 This post was originally published in June 2018.
 A lot has changed in 1,5 years!
 I significantly updated this post in September 2019 to reflect the changes I’ve made to my file organization.

-WHY GOOGLE DRIVE?
+OKAY, WHY GOOGLE DRIVE?

-I suggest thinking minimal, at least when it comes to top-level folders.
-Keep the structure simple.
-Don’t go overboard with creating folders.
-When I first moved all of my files to the cloud I tried to make the system perfect and ended up over-organizing.
+When it comes to the folder structure, think minimal, at least when it comes to top-level folders.
+Don’t go overboard with folders.
+Learn from my mistake!
+When I first moved my files to the cloud I tried to make the system picture perfect and ended up over-organizing.
 Despite a perfectly organized system of folders, I couldn’t find anything!
+What??

 There are three levels to my folder system.
 There are top-level folders – those you see when you open up Google Drive.
 Inside each top-level folder are master folders for each area of my business (branding, marketing, clients, etc).
 Lastly, files in master folders are divided into subfolders.

-I never let any loose files float around (files tend to multiply.
+I never let any loose files float around because files tend to multiply.
 Each file has to fit in somewhere in the system and you know you’ve done a good job planning your file structure when they always do.

 JUNGLE SOUL COLLECTIVE

 This is my large business folder.
 I’ve created category folders for each important area of Jungle Soul Collective (see below).